tonigoodier/tonigoodier.github.io/_posts/2018-11-6-what-do-i-do?.md

 # The Data and the _Anopheles gambiae_ 1000 Genomes Project

-I am very fortunate to be working with partners of the Ag1000G projects throughtout my PhD.
+I am very fortunate to be working with partners of the Ag1000G projects throughout my PhD.

 > Ag1000G is an international collaboration using whole genome deep sequencing to provide a high-resolution view of genetic variation in natural populations of Anopheles gambiae, the principal vector of Plasmodium falciparum malaria in Africa.
 -- [_Anopheles gambiae_ 1000 genomes project](https://www.malariagen.net/projects/ag1000g)